realies/wpa_cli_php/README.md

 Originally developed for use with the Raspberry Pi, but implementation should be possbile for other type of systems.
 The user running the webserver should have access to the wpa_cli, ifup and ifdown binaries in order for them to be executed.
 On a Debian system, this is easy with the visudo command that edits the priviliges file for the user accounds.
-Adding the following line to the file would enable the access to the www-data user.
+Adding the following line to the file would enable the access to the www-data user:

 `www-data ALL=(ALL) NOPASSWD:/sbin/wpa_cli,/sbin/ifup,/sbin/ifdown`

 **demo.php** contains example usage of displaying the status of the network interface and performs a scan, followed with the results